AlexandreCoates/AlexandreCoates.github.io/_posts/2019-08-21-granada-poster-information.md

 [Click here for the code](https://figshare.com/articles/Quantum_Classical_Hybrid_Transport_Simulations/1050158)

 ## Animations
-As a poster can't show you animations, here are the central figures, now in glorious motion.
+As a poster can't show you animations, here are the central 2D figures, and some additional 1D chains, now in glorious motion.
+While these demonstrate that the excitations really do move through the systems as described, they also go to show that the current model isn't sufficient to add in the real directionality one expects of a finitie-temperature biased system.
+That is hopefully what is coming next in my work!

 First the flat chain:
 <video width="864" height="632" controls>